chowstephanie0/terraform/README.md

 # terraform
-terraform script for AWS
+terraform script for AWS Cloud.
-Creating 3 tiers architecture including an application Load Balancer, Web App and RDS Including the Infrstructure diagram of  the 3 tiere architecture
+Creating 3 tiers architecture including an application Load Balancer, Web App and RDS.
+Including the Infrstructure diagram of  the 3 tiere architecture.